Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-18.md

 - Identify where to find the Fed speeches.
 - Determine whether it's better to use a web scraper or simply download PDFs of the speeches.

+### Neville
+- I've been refreshing on my HTML and CSS knowledge, plus looking into JavaScript and frameworks that use it, including Electron and React.
+We frontenders shall coordinate and decide on which to use after weighing pros and cons for each.
+- Primarily, I have been stuck on what to use, but that is expected when trying to pick software.
+It is quite a bit to choose from, especially ones I haven't worked with or ones I'm not sure can do what we want.
+But, we will give it a shot!